knadh/dictpress/README.md

 | `notes`   | `TEXT`   | Optional text notes                                                    |

 # Installation
-1. Download the latest release [release](https://github.com/knadh/dictmaker/releases) of dictmaker
+1. Download the latest release [release](https://github.com/knadh/dictmaker/releases).
-2. Run `./dictmaker --new` to generate a sample config.toml and DB schema.sql
+1. Run `./dictmaker --new` to generate a sample config.toml.
+Edit the config.
-3. Create a Postgres DB and execute `schema.sql` on it to create the tables
+1. Define your dictionary's languages and properties along with other config in `config.toml`
-4. Define your dictionary's languages and properties along with other configuration in `config.toml`
+1. Run `./dictmaker --install` to install the Postgres DB schema.
-5. Populate the `entries` and `relations` tables with your dictionary data.
+1. Populate the `entries` and `relations` tables with your dictionary data.
 See the "Sample dictionary" section below
-6. Run the binary: `./dictmaker`
+1. Run the dictionary server: `./dictmaker`

 ## Dictionary query API
 ```shell